kamacharovs/aiof-api/README.md

 Note: the API uses JWT authentication and authorization.
 In order to run this locally with fake in-memory data and bypass the authorization and authentication, you can play around with the code and comment out the `[Authorize]` attributes in the `Controllers`.

 If you want to fully test it, then the recommended way is to use `docker-compose`.
-That pulls down all the Docker images needed and you will have the full microservices architecture locally in order to get a JWT from `aiof-auth` and add it to your request to this API.
+That pulls down all the Docker images needed and you will have the full microservices architecture locally in order to get a JWT from `aiof-auth` and add it to your requests to this API.

 ### Docker